Support Page Content

-To facilitate learning and achieve the mission of the Sacramento State Dietetic Internship, interns enrolled in the program are expected to follow all policies, procedures, and expectations as reviewed during Orientation.
+To facilitate learning and achieve the mission of the CSU Sacramento Dietetic Internship, interns enrolled in the program are expected to follow all policies and procedures and expectations as reviewed during Orientation.

 A variety of educational approaches are used to facilitate student learning based on the ACEND requirements, mission and goals of the program, and the local job market.
 Interns are required to enroll in graduate coursework.